yashnandwanii/Quizzler/README.md

 ---

-## ✨ What Makes QuizMaster Special?
+## ✨ What Makes Quizzler Special?

-QuizMaster isn't just another quiz app—it's a **comprehensive knowledge ecosystem** designed to challenge, educate, and entertain.
+Quizzler isn't just another quiz app—it's a **comprehensive knowledge ecosystem** designed to challenge, educate, and entertain.
 Built with passion using Flutter and powered by Firebase, it delivers a seamless experience across all devices while keeping your progress synchronized in the cloud.

 ### 🎯 **Core Philosophy**
 > *"Learning should be as engaging as gaming, as competitive as sports, and as rewarding as achievement."*